Stould History, Family Crest & Coats of Arms

-Another 245 words (18 lines of text) covering the years 1190, 1315, 1602, 1601, 1525, 1605, 1793 and 1864 are included under the topic Early Stould History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stould research.
+Another 182 words (13 lines of text) covering the years 1190, 1315, 1602, 1601, 1588, 1907, 1891, 1953, 1525, 1605, 1525, 1544, 1793, 1864, 1793 and 1816 are included under the topic Early Stould History in all our PDF Extended History products and printed products wherever possible.

 Stould Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Stould were recorded, including Stow, Stowe, Stoue and others.

 Early Notables of the Stould family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early Stould Notables in all our PDF Extended History products and printed products wherever possible.
+Another 145 words (10 lines of text) are included under the topic Early Stould Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Stould family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Stould family emigrate to North America: Abraham Stow, a bonded passenger, who arrived in America in 1775; Benjamin Stow, who was one of the first settlers of South Carolina, arriving in 1678.